3. Adding modules¶

 The pipeline should run successfully!

-The seqtk trim module will take fastq files from the sample sheet as inputs and will produce trimmed fastq files that can be used as an input for other tools and version information about the seqtk tools that will be mixed into the inputs for the MultiQC process.
+In your pipeline, you will add a new step that will take FASTQ files from the sample sheet as inputs and will produce trimmed fastq files that can be used as an input for other tools and version information about the seqtk tools to mix into the inputs for the MultiQC process.

 While you could develop a module for this tool independently, you can save a lot of time and effort by leveraging nf-core modules and subworkflows.